welcome | bio | books | poems | news & events | multimedia | contact

 At summer’s close, we carried you down the blue-tiled steps

-Of the synagogue’s bath—a swirl of piped-in rainwater,
+Of the synagogue’s bath — a swirl of piped-in rainwater,

-Municipal water, and a bit of chlorine—and swiftly dipped you
+Municipal water, and a bit of chlorine — and swiftly dipped you

 Three times, the water snug to all your surfaces.
-At the top of the
+At the top of the steps

 A trio of rabbis chanted the blessings, calligraphied midnight